amplication/docs/docs/plugins/plugin-events/createprismaschema.md

 ### entities
 The entities that will be generated as models in the Prisma schema and represent the table name.
-By default, this param's value is the entities that the user sets in the UI (Amplicatoin dashboard).
+By default, this param's value is the entities that the user sets in the UI (Amplication dashboard).

 ### dataSource
 Represents the data source type of Prisma provider (PostgreSQL, MySQL, MongoDB, etc.)